shimatai/docker-elk/README.md

-# ELK Stack -  ElasticSearch, Logstash, and Kibana
+# ELK Stack -  ElasticSearch, Logstash and Kibana

 ## Updated to version 7.6.1